1. What’s your story? Where are you from?

 I’m not really sure what to make of my own aesthetic, but in the last year it has been very colourful and I am very drawn to the surreal.
 I find my work often to be a bit melancholic.

 3. What is your favourite medium and why?

 I don´t think I have found my favourite yet – I love to try out new things!
-So far I’ve done everything from paper collages to acryl painting and drawings – and of course digital mediums like Photoshop and Illustrator is a must have!
+So far I’ve done everything from paper collages to acryl painting and drawings – and of course, digital mediums like Photoshop and Illustrator is a must-have!

 4. What is your artistic process like?

-It depends whether it’s an assignment or personal work.
+It depends on whether it’s an assignment or personal work.
 If it´s an assignment, I usually do a ton of research, working with different ideas and do a lot of sketches.

 My personal work comes in a more natural way, I have these images popping up in my head and I just try to draw them out.
 Sometimes I do sketches and sometimes I don’t – I like the free process of it, to just do what comes naturally.

 5. Who and/or what inspires your work?

 I find inspiration in a lot of things – from my family, books, movies and music.
 I often find myself having ideas when I’m too tired to do something about it, so it doesn’t have to be something beautiful to be inspirational.

 6. What role does art play in your life?
 How does it change the way you view the world?